Toocanzs/Udon-Extended-Assembly/README.md

 Paste your UASM code in the Assembly Code box.

+Alternativly you can create a `.euasm` file and it will be automatically turned into an EUASM asset.
+This allows you to edit the source code inside any editor you want.

 **What does Udon Extended Assembly add?**

 By adding comments to the top of the uasm source code, you can construct types at compile time.